catch1981/MandemOS-Hecate/README.md

    Load balancers can poll this URL to verify the service is running.

 3. Open `index.html` in your browser.
 The page will communicate with the server running on `localhost:8080`.
+   The interface now includes buttons for voice input and speech output.
+A file list lets you download any files saved in the `scripts/` directory.

 ### Command Line Chat
 If you prefer to talk to Hecate directly in your terminal, run the small CLI utility: